robenkleene/veep.vim/README.md

 Like `:P` but put the results in a new buffer.

-With a bang (`!`) omit the range to perform a command that doesn't take a range.
+With a bang (`!`) omit the range to perform a normal mode command that doesn't take a range.

 Without an argument, just create a new buffer with the contents.